blakegarretson/essentials/main.md

   - [Process Monitor](https://docs.microsoft.com/en-us/sysinternals/downloads/procmon): Sometimes you need to know what files a process is changing, or maybe you want to know which program is changing a file.
 Process Monitor, um, well, it ***monitors*** your ***processes*** to find that out.

 - [Microsoft PowerToys](https://github.com/microsoft/PowerToys): Old-timers will remember this suite for decades ago, but it's back and better than ever (and open sourced!).
-This collection of Windows enhancements include adding Markdown and SVG support to the Windows Explorer preview pane, windows snapping, easy image resizing, a keyboard manager that lets you remap keys, plus lots more.
+This collection of Windows enhancements include adding Markdown and SVG support to the Windows Explorer preview pane, windows snapping, PowerRename, a color picker, easy image resizing, a keyboard manager that lets you remap keys, plus lots more.
 (Quick tip: use this to remap you CapsLock key to act like a Shift key so you aren't aCCIDENTALLY TURNING CAPSLOCK ON.
 I hate that.)

 ## Linux Environment